Jieiku/abridge/README.md

 - `security_header_csp` - Content Security policy, to enfore security rules: [observatory](https://observatory.mozilla.org), [csp-google](https://csp-evaluator.withgoogle.com/)

 - `integrity` - Useful to set false during development, should normally be set to true.
+- `js_bundle` - Useful to set false during javascript development, should normally be set to true.
+- `js_switcher` - Set to false to disable the theme switcher.
+- `js_search_facade` - Set to false to disable the search facade (dynamic loading of search_bundle).
+- `search_library` - search library to use, valid values are: false or elasticlunr, tinysearch, stork

 - `js_search_index` - The search index file to include in the header, comment out to disable.
 - `js_prestyle` - The script file used to preload: FontAwesome, Katex, external Google Fonts.
+- `js_codecopy` - The script file used to copy the code in code blocks.
-- `js_search` - The search script file to include in the header, comment out to disable.
+- `js_email` - The script file used to obfuscate the email link in footer.
 - `js_theme` - Used for the Theme Switcher, to facilitate localstorage.
 - `js_themeButton` - Used for the Theme Switcher.

-- `js_bundle` - Used to define a javascript bundle, [more information](https://github.com/Jieiku/abridge#javascript-files-js_bundle-and-options).
-- `stylesheets = [ "abridge.css" ]` - The stylesheet file(s) to include in the header.
+- `stylesheets = [ "abridge-switcher.css" ]` - The stylesheet file(s) to include in the header.

 - `banner` - Image to use in seo related cards, this will be the fallback image if the individual articles does not provide one.
 - `favicon_...` - Used to set the various favicons (displayed in bookmarks and active browser tab)
+- `icon_...` - Used to set the various icons used on the site.
 - `fontawesome =` - Uncomment to enable fontawesome library, this will include the file in the header.
     * `icon_read` - icon to display in meta info on index and posts, comment out to disable
     * `icon_date` - icon to display in meta info on index and posts, comment out to disable